 Here are the 11 Most Haunted Castles in Scotland

-Scotland is famed for it’s haunted houses and castles and it’s very much part of our folklore.
+Scotland is famed for it’s haunted houses, castles and ghost stories, it’s very much part of our folklore.
 Some haunted Scottish castles can actually be stayed in and there are numerous old country manor houses or lodges with their own alleged ghost ‘in residence’.
 Others can be visited for a tour and for lovers of Halloween and the whole ‘spirit’ world, there are numerous amazing castles to choose from.
 The ghosts are often ladies and whether it be Cawdor Castle’s ‘handless ghost’, Fernie Castle’s ‘Green Lady’ or Glamis Castle’s ‘Grey Lady’, the female sex seems to make up a high proportion of ghosts wandering the corridors.
 Many of course were put to the stake as witches or slain by jilted lovers.
 Some were even killed by furious fathers!